larry0x/cw-plus-plus/packages/ownable/README.md

 }
 ```

-The macro inserts a new variant, `Ownership`
+The macro inserts a new variant, `Ownership`:

 ```rust
 #[cw_serde]